"I know what gold does to men's souls." - Howard (the old prospector) in The Treasure of the Sierra Madre

 Jamestown Gold Panning

-If you're looking to try your luck at panning for gold, you might say that California is a (sorry about this) goldmine of possible locations.
+If you're looking to try your luck at panning for gold, you might

 The state is rich with gold mining history and remarkable finds.